mafsousa/Training-I3s-MacrosFiji-2019-hands-on/README.md

 **3D spot detection in a 3-channel stack**

 Goal: For each channel, detect foci and report their location Lets try scripting with python!
+Download *images* folder and *Spot_Detection_Task1.py* from the above repository.
+Open it on your Fiji UI!

-Step 1: Open one image
+Step 1: Open one of the images

 ```python
 #@ File (label="Input image", style="file") input